xizon/Uix-Shortcodes/README.md

 ### Updates

+##### = 1.5.6 (September 17, 2017) =

+* Added color picker plugin to TinyMCE Editor.
+* Optimized the directory and file structure, delete the unnecessary files and codes.
+* Improve the Uix Shortcods assistant(helper) experience in admin panel.

 ##### = 1.5.5 (September 16, 2017) =

 * Supports Right-To-Left (RTL) direction and updated the core stylesheet file of front-end.